 Past President, Liana Lianov, MD, MPH, FACPM

-Dr. Liana Lianov serves as the President of the American College of Lifestyle Medicine and the General Preventive Medicine/Public Health Regent on the board of the American College of Preventive Medicine.
-She is Professor in the Departments of Public Health Sciences and Internal Medicine at the University of California Davis.
+Dr. Liana Lianov is the Immediate Past President of the American College of Lifestyle Medicine and has served as the General Preventive Medicine/Public Health Regent on the board of the American College of Preventive Medicine.
+She chaired the Lifestyle Medicine Task Force and the Lifestyle Medicine Competencies Working Group.

 Her previous roles include Vice President of Clinical Operations at Berkeley HeartLab-- where she directed a national cardiovascular disease and lifestyle management program, Director of the Healthy Lifestyles Division at the American Medical Association, and chief of the California Heart Disease and Stroke Prevention Program and women’s cancer screening programs at the California Department of Health Services.

 She is board certified in both preventive medicine/public health and internal medicine and has completed a psychiatry fellowship.